Role of a Certified Application Counselor (CAC)

 Certifications are processed on or around the 1st and 15th of each month.

 The Assister Resource Center (ARC) provides ongoing support and information to certified application counselors.
-1-844-520-8695 (dial 2) or email@example.com.
+During the contracting process, questions can be submitted to firstname.lastname@example.org.

 Certified application counselors do not receive compensation for successful enrollments.